Kotlin/KEEP/proposals/override-extension-methods.md

 ## Realization

 Technically this can be realized via a single dispatch method with the most general extension receiver type, which uses a `when` expression that takes into account all overriding extension functions in scope (including imported ones) and makes a static call to the most specialized matching function.
 The respective overriding functions get a leading `_` to distinguish them.
-The following example shows a realization (what the compiler would output) in *pseudo kotlin*:
+The following example shows a realization (what the compiler would output) in *pseudo kotlin*.
+First, let us see how the code we give the compiler would look like:

 ```kotlin
 // module M1